Overview of Adaptive Baseball in Japan

 NPB Club Support and Ongoing Challenges

-Recent NPB club support has evolved from one-off event collaborations to sustained partnerships.
+NPB club support since 2018 has evolved from one-off event collaborations to sustained partnerships.
 The Fukuoka SoftBank Hawks have hosted adaptive baseball clinics four times annually since 2018, with their coaching staff providing direct instruction.
 The Yokohama DeNA BayStars have organized wheelchair softball experience sessions at Yokohama Stadium, attracting over 100 participants per event.
 However, significant challenges remain.
 Securing practice venues is the greatest barrier, as barrier-free baseball fields are scarce nationwide.
 Transportation logistics and travel expenses weigh heavily on individual players.
 Expanding the player base requires collaboration with the education system, yet baseball clubs at special-needs schools remain rare.
 On the equipment front, specialized gear such as one-handed gloves and wheelchair protectors is being developed, but limited mass production keeps prices prohibitively high for many players.

 Related books are also helpful